We breed for physically and mentally sound Labradors for you to add to your family!

 We actually have past puppy owners (especially haha) and others wanting us to start a waiting list for these pups!
 Inquire if interested.
 We are thinking sometime in early 2021 we should have red pups.

 Nelli is AKC registered and has given us beautiful litters of puppies.
 She's a great hunting dog and loving family pet.
-The plan is to spay and retire Nelli.
-She will remain with us as a family pet.
+Nelli is now retired and will remain with us as a family pet.